RichardMidnight/sd/README.md

 # sd - Raspberry Pi image maker

- - Easily create an image-file from an sd card.
+ - Easily make (read) an image-file from an sd card.

  - Easily write an image-file to an sd card.